Homeland security expert details what would a government shutdown mean for US national defense

 The Pentagon is seen on Sunday, Aug.
 27, 2023, in Washington.
 AP Photo/Carolyn Kaster

-The idea of a government shutdown has the nation rightfully on edge — not least because it’s looking increasingly like it may soon be reality.
+The idea of a government shutdown has the nation rightfully on edge — not least because it’s a very real possibility.

 Flynn detailed the cascading effects of a potential shutdown on the nation’s defense and security infrastructure in a Q&A with Northeastern Global News.
 His responses have been edited for brevity and clarity.